16 soup recipes to make from around the world

 Mille-feuille nabe

-The French phrase mille-feuille literally means 1000 sheets, layers or leaves, and it perfectly describes this Japanese-style hotpot.
-But, rather than stacking the layers horizontally (as in the classic French flaky pastry), you pack the Asian green leaves and thinly sliced pork belly vertically into the pot before pouring over the stock.
-Serve this to guests for a quick and easy winter dinner that looks and tastes incredible.
+The French phrase mille-feuille literally means 1000 sheets, layers or leaves, and it perfectly describes this nabe (Japanese hotpot) recipe.
+But, rather than stacking the layers horizontally (as in the classic French pastry), you pack the Asian green leaves and thinly sliced pork belly vertically into the pot before pouring over the stock.
+Serve this to guests for an impressive winter dinner that looks and tastes incredible.

 View recipe